arces-wot/SparqlAddedRemoved/README.md

 ## Introduction
 Analysis:

--SPARQL Update and Query timing
+- SPARQL Update and Query timing
--Triple extraction from update via Contstruct and Ask -SPARQL Update vs Insert and Delete
+- Triple extraction from update via Contstruct and Ask
+- SPARQL Update vs Insert and Delete
--Research for the best strategy for query as ASK -Endpoint Virtuoso vs Blazegraph
+- Research for the best strategy for query as ASK
+- Endpoint Virtuoso vs Blazegraph

 ## Viewer explanation